wailord284/Alexs-Arch-Installer/README.md

 - Kernel Modules hook to restore functionality when the running kernel updates
 - Pacman cleanup hook to clean the pacman cache when updating
 - FSTrim if a SSD is detected
-- Enable zram instead of swap
 - Modified IO Schedulers for hard drives, SSDs and NVME drives
 - Change mkinitcpio compression to lz4 (Faster but bigger size)
 - Custom nanorc file to include syntax highlighting
-- SystemD service timeout changed from 90 seconds to 45 seconds
 - Support for Touchscreen devices (such as the Thinkpad X201T/X220T)
 - Modified trackpad behavior to be more comfortable (if system detected as laptop)
 - Implement USB and hard drive power saving features (if system detected as laptop)